ethereum/ethereum-org-website/src/content/roadmap/account-abstraction/index.md

 EIP-2938 aims to update the Ethereum protocol by introducing a new transaction type, `AA_TX_TYPE` that includes three fields: `nonce`, `target` and `data`, where `nonce` is a transaction counter, `target` is the entry point contract address and `data` is EVM bytecode.
 To execute these transactions, two new instructions (known as opcodes) have to be added to the EVM: `NONCE` and `PAYGAS`.
 The `NONCE` opcode tracks the transaction sequence and `PAYGAS` calculates and withdraws the gas required to execute the transaction from the contract's balance.
 These new features allow Ethereum to support smart contract wallets natively as the necessary infrastructure is built in to Ethereum's protocol.

 Note that EIP-2938 is currently not active.
-The community is currently favouring EIP-4337 because it does not require changes to the protocol.
+The community is currently favoring EIP-4337 because it does not require changes to the protocol.

 [Read more about EIP2938](https://hackmd.io/@SamWilsn/ryhxoGp4D#What-is-EIP-2938) [Read the EIP-2938 documentation](https://eips.ethereum.org/EIPS/eip-2938)